 The girls go through a rough patch here and there, sure, but they always put each other first and do whatever they can to encourage and lift each other up.
 They’re growing into their skills and interests, and figuring out just where they belong in the adult world.
 It’s amazingly inspirational, even if it is a bit aspirational.
 And what’s wrong with that?

-In honor of our favorite girls (and the fact that we tragically have to wait for the next season), we put together a list of books to pick up after you’re done with The Bold Type, inspired by girl gangs, living large, and young adults ready to take on the world—despite how messy it sometimes may be.
+In honor of the Scarlet girls, we put together a list of books to pick up after you’re done with The Bold Type, inspired by girl gangs, living large, and young adults ready to take on the world—despite how messy it sometimes may be.
 Scroll down to check them out!

 4. With the Fire on High by Elizabeth Acevedo

 We don’t just walk away from an episode of The Bold Type feeling entertained—we walk away feeling empowered.
-Which is the same way we felt when we turned each page of Elizabeth Acevedo’s sophomore novel, reading about Emoni’s effort to follow her dreams, care for her family, and balance ambition, skill, and the love she carries for others.
+Which is the same way we felt reading about Emoni’s effort to follow her dreams, care for her family, and balance ambition, skill, and the love she carries for others.

 5. The Exact Opposite of Okay by Laura Steven